Software-defined networking

-Software-defined networking (SDN) technology is an approach to network management that enables dynamic, programmatically efficient network configuration in order to improve network performance and monitoring, making it more like cloud computing than traditional network management.
-SDN is meant to address the static architecture of traditional networks.
-SDN attempts to centralize network intelligence in one network component by disassociating the forwarding process of network packets (data plane) from the routing process (control plane).
-The control plane consists of one or more controllers, which are considered the brain of the SDN network where the whole intelligence is incorporated.
-However, centralization has its own drawbacks when it comes to security, scalability and elasticity and this is the main issue of SDN.
+Software-defined networking (SDN) is an approach to network management that uses abstraction to enable dynamic and programmatically efficient network configuration to create grouping and segmentation while improving network performance and monitoring in a manner more akin to cloud computing than to traditional network management.
+SDN is meant to improve the static architecture of traditional networks and may be employed to centralize network intelligence in one network component by disassociating the forwarding process of network packets (data plane) from the routing process (control plane).
+The control plane consists of one or more controllers, which are considered the brains of the SDN network, where the whole intelligence is incorporated.
+However, centralization has certain drawbacks related to security, scalability and elasticity.